steroman/dynatrace-deck/slides.md

 Let me show you what “great” looks like from the user’s perspective.
 -->
 ---
+theme: ./theme
-layout: intro
+layout: default
-transition: fade
+# title: Voice of the customer
 ---

 <Quote author="A Dynatrace customer">
-  It’s like the folks at Dynatrace can read my mind.
+  It's like the folks at Dynatrace can read my mind.
-  They know what information I need, when I need it, and the best format to provide it to me.
+  They know what information I need, when I need it,
+  and the best way to provide it to me.
 </Quote>
 <!--
 > “It's like the folk at Dynatrace can read my mind.